The Lancet Planetary Health • Vol/Iss. 5(3) • Elsevier Ltd. • • Published In • Pages: e135-e144 •

 By Gelfand, Michele J., Jackson, Joshua C., Pan, Xinyue, Nau, Dana, Pieper, Dylan, Denison, Emmy, Dagher, Munqith, Van Lange, Paul A. M., Chiu, Chi-Yue, Wang, Mo

-Hypothesis tested to control for mortality, GDP per capita, income inequality, percent migrant, population density, government efficiency, collectivism, power distance, authoritarianism, median age, days until lockdown, and government stringency.
-All models involving tightness (2-7) showed significant effects of tightness.
-(Models 2-7: p<.0004 to .0041; b= -.94 to -1.08)
+Hypothesis tested for mortality, GDP per capita, income inequality, testing ratio, under-reporting, percent migrants, population density, government efficiency, collectivism, power distance, authoritarianism, median age, days until lockdown, and government stringency.
+All models involving tightness (2-10) showed significant effects of tightness. (models 2-10: p< .0002 to .0041; b= -.73 to -.90).

 |Ordinary least squares regression||Supported||Model 2: p= .0003||Model 2: b= -.80||UNKNOWN|